 In 1995, Sir Matthew Bourne OBE changed the worlds of dance and theatre when his daring interpretation of Swan Lake—which replaced the original corps de ballet with all-male dancers—made its World premiere at Sadler’s Wells in London.
 A year later, it had become the longest running ballet on the West End.
 And a year after that, in 1997, Bourne made his U.S. debut at the Ahmanson Theatre, where Swan Lake became an instant hit before becoming the longest running ballet on Broadway.

-Swan Lake marked the beginning of Los Angeles’ love affair with Bourne and Center Theatre Group’s lengthy collaboration with the choreographer/director, which continues with The Red Shoes (at the Ahmanson through October 1, 2017).
-In the past two decades, Center Theatre Group has played host to many of Bourne’s signature works, which have appeared on the Ahmanson stage 10 times to date.
+Swan Lake marked the beginning of Los Angeles’ love affair with Bourne and Center Theatre Group’s lengthy collaboration with the choreographer/director, which continues with Cinderella (at the Ahmanson February 5 – March 10, 2019).
+In the past two decades, Center Theatre Group has played host to many of Bourne’s signature works, which have appeared on the Ahmanson stage 11 times to date.

-Bourne is looking forward to working even more closely with us over the next five years as an Associate Artist.
+Bourne is looking forward to working even more closely with us over the coming years as an Associate Artist.

 I’m honored and thrilled, said Bourne.